RonaldAllanRivera/featured-resource-block/README.md

 ## What I’d Improve with More Time

 - **Richer sync management**
-  - Manual “Sync Now” button on the settings page.
   - Detailed sync logs (separate log table or CPT).
   - Configurable sync interval.